 But there is a problem: No law exists mandating that presidential candidates release their tax records.
 Indeed, it has been a tradition only since President Richard Nixon decided to release his returns during his campaign.
 The constitutionality of such legislation would certainly be in question given the fact that it could be seen as an attempt to prevent voters from choosing the candidate they want.
 Moreover, anyone can see that this is motivated by politics and not by a desire for normalcy.

 Either way, this action is not likely to do much harm to Trump’s campaign and could backfire on the Democrats.
 Only staunch leftists would believe that these proposals are not cynical ploys designed to influence the general election.
-If the Democrats wish to defeat President Trump, they will have to do it the old-fashioned way — through better campaigning and superior policy arguments.We value your comments!
-Please weigh in on our comment section below.
+If the Democrats wish to defeat President Trump, they will have to do it the old-fashioned way — through better campaigning and superior policy arguments.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com